Banner Elk Woolly Worm Festival celebrates successful downtown return

 Wood stated that he came to the festival thanks to a suggestion from a family member.

 “I didn’t even think about it, what I would spend the money on when I bought a $2 worm.
-That’s like a 500% return on investment!”
+That’s like a 500 percent return on investment!”
 Wood said after the win and claiming the $1,000 in cold hard cash.

 “All of the vendors had an incredible sales event,” Winkelman said.
 “We had an amazing weekend.
 The food vendors did really well and had long lines.
 Even in the rain, we had numerous vendors who sold out.
 I was amazed with how many people braved the rain for this awesome event.”